Orwatronic/mas_514/docs/src/Navigation_Stack.rst

 Now, sense we have the needed data from the encoders, we need to build the odometry publisher node, to do this, follow **How to puplish odometry using wheel encoder position** guide. (note: place the odometry file in the guide inside “catkin_ws/src/mas514/src”)

-    - Now we need to add this to nodes to our launch file jetbot.launch
+    Then we need to add this to nodes to our launch file jetbot.launch

     - :code:`roscd jetbot_nav`
     - :code:`cd launch`
     - :code:`gedit jetbot.launch`

 And add the following: